Earthworm Jim: Reception and legacy

 The original two Earthworm Jim games of the series have been praised for their detailed graphics, well-developed platforming, and wacky humor.
-The original game was received very well, being rated the 114th best game made on a Nintendo System in Nintendo Power's Top 200 Games list.
+The original game was received very well, being rated the 114th best game made on a Nintendo system in Nintendo Power's Top 200 Games list.
 Earthworm Jim 2 was also received very well.
-Both were better received than many of the other projects Interplay was working on around the same time, such as Boogerman, which was criticized as being cretinous, disgusting, and patronizing, and Cool Spot, a project Perry and Tallarico worked on, which was criticized for having a "lack of personality".
+Both were better received than many of the other projects Interplay was working on around the same time, such as Boogerman, which was criticized as being "cretinous, disgusting, and patronizing", and Cool Spot, a project Perry and Tallarico worked on, which was criticized for being dedicated to marketing 7-Up and for having a "lack of personality".

 The music from Earthworm Jim has been praised, with music from Earthworm Jim 2 being included in Game Central's Best of the Best CD compilation of video game music.
 It has also been requested at concerts where game composer Tommy Tallarico has had his music performed.

 The first two games were compiled into a package called Earthworm Jim 1 & 2: The Whole Can 'O Worms for the PC.
-Next Generation reviewed the package, rating it four stars out of five, and stated that "This is what the PC really needs sometimes – a nice, fast-action game that will distract the player from the more mundane pursuits of word processing or data entry, without requiring the commitment of a huge RPG or strategy title."Earthworm Jim 3D started a downward trend for the series' popularity, being considered neither a critical nor commercial success, with many reviewers claiming the game was uninspired, mediocre, and unable to compete with many other similar, higher reviewed platform games at the time, such as Super Mario 64, Rayman 2, or Banjo Kazooie.
-Earthworm Jim: Menace 2 the Galaxy was even more poorly-received, with reviewers claiming it had lost the charm of what made the originals good, and pretty much "killed the series".
+Next Generation reviewed the package, rating it four stars out of five, and stated that "This is what the PC really needs sometimes – a nice, fast-action game that will distract the player from the more mundane pursuits of word processing or data entry, without requiring the commitment of a huge RPG or strategy title."Earthworm Jim 3D started a downward trend for the series' popularity, being considered neither a critical nor commercial success, with many reviewers claiming the game was uninspired, mediocre, and unable to compete with many other similar, higher reviewed platform games at the time, such as Super Mario 64, Rayman 2, or Banjo-Kazooie.
+Earthworm Jim: Menace 2 the Galaxy was even more poorly received, with reviewers claiming it had lost the charm of what made the originals good, and pretty much "killed the series".

-The character Earthworm Jim has been recognized as one of the greatest animal protagonists in video game history.
+IGN recognized the character Earthworm Jim as a notable animal protagonist in video games.

-In July 2020, Megalopolis Toys announced a partnership with Interplay to release a line of 6” action figures based on the games.